HDVUCAIR/OrthancContribution/README.md

 # Purpose
-Create a constellation of [Orthanc servers](https://www.orthanc-server.com) for purposes of DICOM anonymization, distribution and organization on disk.
+Create a constellation of [Orthanc servers](https://www.orthanc-server.com) and accompanying PostGreSQL servers for purposes of DICOM anonymization, distribution and organization on disk.
 The servers are built upon the [Osimis docker image](https://hub.docker.com/r/osimis/orthanc), modified to extend scripting capability.
 See README.build for instructions.

+A lookup table is maintained in the PostGreSQL server in order to support the anonymization of longitudinal studies for the same patient.
+In full anonymization mode, each patient has their visits shifted by a random number of days (one random setting per patient, same setting for each study).

+The anonymization was created to maintain reference links between series within a study.
+This is handled by recursively examining existing links between all DICOM and reproducing those links with anonymized UID.

 # Status
 I built a lot of this setup in the days when Lua was the only [embedded scripting language](https://book.orthanc-server.com/users/lua.html) available to the Orthanc.
 This setup is currently in flux as I convert my old Lua scripts to use the more powerful [Python plugin](https://book.orthanc-server.com/plugins/python.html?highlight=python) capability.
 Eventually, I plan to replace all the Lua scripts with Python.